Bernie Scherer

-Bernard Joseph Scherer (January 28, 1913 – March 17, 2004) was an American football end in the National Football League.
-He played for the Green Bay Packers (1936–1938) and the Pittsburgh Pirates (1939).
-He was drafted in the third round of the 1936 NFL Draft.
-He was the first Nebraska Cornhuskers football player to be drafted in the NFL Draft.
+Bernard Joseph Scherer (January 28, 1913 – March 17, 2004) was an American professional football end in the National Football League (NFL).
+He played for the Green Bay Packers from 1936 to 1938 and the Pittsburgh Pirates in 1939.
+He was selected in the third round of the 1936 NFL draft with the 25th overall pick.
+He was the first Nebraska Cornhuskers football player to be drafted in the NFL draft.
 He later served as an officer in the United States Army, reaching the rank of colonel and serving during World War II, the Korean War, and the Vietnam War.
 Scherer is buried at the National Memorial Cemetery of Arizona.